What are sports injuries?

 Read more about concussions and our Concussion Program

 Like many other joints, the elbow and wrist can be injured either from a single forceful event, like a fall, or from a motion your child does over and over as part of their sport.
-Elbow and wrist problems may include:
+Examples of sports injuries that can affect the elbow and wrist include:

 Fractures are cracks or breaks in bones.